SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/01-01-01-Windows-Azure-CLI-Tools.md

 Run ```azure account import <path-to-publishsettings-file>```.

-> _publishsettings_ files can contain multiple subscriptions.
+> _publishsettings_ files may contain multiple subscriptions.

 If you have multiple subscriptions, run ```azure account set <subscription-name>``` to select the subscription to use.